enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-ii/binary-expression-tree.md

 ![bes](https://img.enkipro.com/26087fd410881f2a8fd2235b3a8f16f5.png)

 The leaves of the tree are operands, while the internal nodes contain operators.
-If a node has one child, its value will either be unary minus operator (-7) or logical negation (¬).
+If a node has one child, its value will either be a unary minus operator (-7) or a logical negation (¬).

 In-order traversal[1] of the tree will return the infix notation.
 It is worth mentioning that each subtree should be enclosed in parentheses.

-Pre-order traversal[2] will output the Polish notation, or prefix notation, of the expression, while the post-order traversal[3] will result in the Reverse Polish Notation, or postfix notation.
+Pre-order traversal[2] will output the Polish notation, or prefix notation, of the expression, while the post-order traversal[3] will result in the Reverse Polish Notation or postfix notation.

 ---